bifurcation/semver/draft-claise-semver.md

 # IETF Consensus for Structured Specifications

-While Working Groups may use any format for protocols under development, the Internet Standards process requires that a document proposed as an RFC must be submitted in the RFC format, i.e., as unstructured text.
+While working groups may use any format for specifications under development, the Internet Standards process requires that a document proposed as an RFC must be submitted in the RFC format, i.e., as unstructured text.
 Proposed RFCs are also required to contain explanatory text not typically contained in structured